What To Look For When Vetting Influencers

-Fake influencers are people who buy followers, likes, and use Instagram ‘pods’ that create comments – which could easily fool anyone to think they’re really influencers.
+Fake influencers are people who buy fake followers, likes, and use Instagram ‘pods’ that create comments – which could easily fool anyone to think they’re really influencers.
 You may see high numbers, but you have to consider the quality of those numbers and the engagement by the followers.
-A little knowledge of knowing what to look for can go a long way and help you massively when you’re looking for an influencer for your brand.
+A little knowledge of knowing what to look for can go a long way and help you massively when you’re looking for an influencer marketer for your brand.

 #1 Average Number of Engagements

 If people aren’t commenting or liking their pictures then how will they be able to contribute real value to your business?
-People should enjoy their content first and foremost.
+People should enjoy the influencer’s content first and foremost.
 Just because someone has a lot of followers, that doesn’t mean that the people actually like their profile and are interested in what they have to say.

 Sure, a person with 50,000 followers is great, but if their number of engagements are less than someone with 10,000 then who is the better influencer?
 Quality of quantity is vital.